Suvidriel/IrrOculusVR/README.md

 IrrOculusVR
 ===========

-Oculus Rift SDK 0.4.0 support for Irrlicht 1.7.3 using DirectX 9.
-Should work with newer Irrlicht as well with minor modifications.
+Oculus Rift SDK 0.4.0 support for Irrlicht 1.8.1 using DirectX 9.
 OpenGL-support requires some changes to the shader.

 The Oculus Rift-support is still experimental and hasn't been yet tested with a development kit.